“The right of the citizens to keep and bear arms has justly been considered as the palladium of the liberties of a republic…” –Justice Joseph Story

 Like the Columbine murderers, the 16-year-old Red Lake sociopath was obsessed with “Goth” culture.
 Similarly, he played violent video games and was fascinated with the ultra-Leftist Hitlerian Nazi anarchist movement.
 And, likewise, he asked some of his victims “Do you believe in God?” before gunning them down.

-Of course, focusing on inanimate objects like guns is far easier than focusing on cultural problems, particularly since many of the problems in question are the result of Leftist doctrines -- like parents (particularly fathers) who have abdicated the responsibility for raising responsible and moral children to government schools.
-The cultural consequences of renouncing that responsibility are exacerbated by the phony "Wall of Separation" arguments, which Leftjudicial activists have used to eliminate religious (read: "moral") training from those schools, and remove the Ten Commandments in principle and substance.
+Of course, focusing on inanimate objects like guns is far easier than focusing on cultural problems, particularly since many of the problems in question are the result of Leftist doctrines – like parents (particularly fathers) who have abdicated the responsibility for raising responsible and moral children to government schools.
+The cultural consequences of renouncing that responsibility are exacerbated by those who reject Rule of Law and opt, instead, for the so-called “living constitution,” which Leftjudicial activists have used to undermine principle and substance of the Rights of Man.

-The best teachers in America are barely holding the high ground in classrooms where half the kids are under-parented (at best).
-The Left's response is to treat disorderly children and youth for ADD or (as was the case in Red Lake) with more powerful drugs like Prozac.
+The best teachers in America are barely holding the high ground in classrooms where half the kids are at best, under-parented.
+The Left’s response is to treat disorderly children and youth for ADD or (as was the case in Red Lake) with more powerful drugs like Prozac – a range of anti depressants now being associated with most of the mass murders in America.

 Back to reality, Founder John Adams wisely noted, “Facts are stubborn things; and whatever may be our wishes, our inclination, or the dictates of our passions, they cannot alter the state of facts and evidence.”
 Indeed, the fact is, the Left’s assertions about the “gun problem” simply don’t hold up under scrutiny.